juicedata/juicefs/README.md

 ### Containers

-Supply persistent storage for containerized technologies such as Docker, Podman, etc. Check [here](https://juicefs.com/docs/community/juicefs_on_docker) for details.
+JuiceFS can be used as a persistent volume for Docker and Podman, please check [here](https://juicefs.com/docs/community/juicefs_on_docker) for details.

 ### Kubernetes